RASA-CHITRAS OF BHARAT:

-RASA-CHITRAS OF BHARAT: THE DIVINE VISION OF ANCIENT ART
+THE DIVINE VISION OF ANCIENT ART

-Be it the stately walls of the Royal Cities of Ujjayini or the timeless murals of the Ajanta Caves nestled in the majestic Sahyadri Hills, the Rasachitram of Bharat stands as a beacon of artistic mastery and sacred expression.
-Across over 2,000 years, Bharat has preserved a continuous legacy of spiritual and aesthetic devotion—an artistic tradition not merely decorative, but profoundly meaningful.
-From frescoes bathed in natural light to narratives rendered in vivid mineral pigments, every stroke reflects a civilisation steeped in both scholarship and soul.
+Whether on the stately walls of the royal city of Ujjayini or in the timeless murals of the Ajanta Caves nestled in the Sahyadri Hills, the Rasachitram of Bharat stands as a living testament to artistic mastery and sacred expression.
+For over two millennia, Bharat has sustained an unbroken lineage of spiritual and aesthetic devotion—an art tradition that is not decorative, but revelatory.
+From frescoes shaped by light and rhythm to narratives formed in mineral pigments, every line carries disciplined knowledge, lived practice, and the breath of a civilisation rooted in both śāstra and lived wisdom.

 RASA-CHITRAS